ditpowuh/chat-beyond/README.md

 Project was run and tested with both `Node` and `Bun`.
 The executable produced in `Releases` were produced by `Bun`'s bundler.

+> It should be noted that the cost calculator does not take tokens from reasoning into consideration.

 ### File Input
 Images and PDF files are passed directly to OpenAI's API, whereas text files (`.txt`, `.docx`, `.js`, `.cs`, etc.) are extracted and passed as a text input.
 <br>